UbuntuFabric/n8n-nodes-ubuntufabric/README.md

-# n8n-nodes-peliqan
+# n8n-nodes-ubuntufabric

 This is an n8n community node.
-It lets you use Peliqan in your n8n workflows.
+It lets you use UF in your n8n workflows.

-Peliqan.io is an all-in-one data platform with ELT, built-in data warehouse, data transformations and a data cockpit.
+UF (UbuntuFabric) is an all-in-one data platform with ELT, built-in data warehouse, data transformations and a data cockpit.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.